Role of magnon-magnon interaction in optical excitation of coherent two-magnon modes

 Modern technologies place increasingly high demands on data read/write speeds, storage density, and energy efficiency.
 This is particularly true for the development of elements for analogue logic and neuromorphic computing~\cite{Kurenkov2020}.
 Magnonics deals with exciting and controlling spin waves (magnons) and is a highly promising field for addressing these problems~\cite{Barman2021,Flebus2024}, with the generation and control of ultra-high-frequency, short-wavelength spin waves being a key fundamental challenge.
 Antiferromagnets offer a promising solution, as they exhibit terahertz-frequency magnetic excitations called two-magnon modes~(2M).
 These modes are primarily determined by perturbations in the exchange interaction and correspond to the collective excitation of pairs of magnons with frequencies $\Omega_\mathbf{k}$ and opposite wave vectors $\pm\mathbf{k}$ throughout the Brillouin zone.
 Unlike single-magnon modes with large $\mathbf{k}$, 2M modes have zero total momentum.
 As a result, they are Raman-active~\cite{fleury1968scattering,thorpe1970two,lockwood1975two} and can even be infrared-active~\cite{Richards1967}, effectively interacting with electromagnetic radiation, with the largest contribution coming from the zone-boundary magnon pairs.
-This enables their driving in a coherent manner by short optical~\cite{Zhao2004,Bossini2014,Formisano2024} and mid-infrared laser pulses~\cite{Schönfeld2025,Shan2024}, opening up a prospective chapter in the optical manipulation of magnetic states.
+This enables their driving in a coherent manner by short optical~\cite{Zhao2004,Bossini2016,Formisano2024} and mid-infrared laser pulses~\cite{Schönfeld2025,Shan2024}, opening up a prospective chapter in the optical manipulation of magnetic states with several ambitious proposals of how coherent zone-edge magnon pairs could be exploited in quantum computing~\cite{Zhao2004} and magnonics~\cite{hegstad2025ultrafast,fabiani2021supermagnonic}.